alfallouji/AWS-SAMPLES/vpc-flowlogs-analyzer/README.md

-# VPC Flowlogs Analyzer
+# VPC Flow Logs Analyzer

 ## Warning
 This code is just provided as a sample / example and hasn't been tested extensively.
 Please keep that in mind if you decide to use it.

 ## Description

-Sample code to show how to query cloudwatch log and Athena to retrieve the source ports used for a specific ENI in AWS.
+Sample code to show how to query Amazon Cloudwatch Logs and Amazon Athena to retrieve from the VPC Flow Logs the source ports used for a specific ENI in AWS.

 It will then attempt to come up with a set of port ranges and individual ports that will cover all those source ports - this can serve as a base to create the inbound rules of  your security groups.